hihihippp/kinney/README.markdown

 # Story

 This code was originally part of a site (currently unreleased) created for the [Student Leadership Initiative](http://news.lib.ncsu.edu/scrc/category/student-leaders/).
 The codename for the internal project is Sleader, so this project was named Kinney.

+# Current Development

+Master is Rails 4 only.

 # Install

 1. Create a fresh Rails application
 2. Add the following to your Gemfile:

 ```
 gem 'kinney', :git => 'git://github.com/jronallo/kinney.git'
 gem 'font-awesome-sass-rails'
 ```

 3. `bundle install`
 4. `rake kinney:install:migrations` and `rake db:migrate`
 5. `rails g kinney:install` and `bundle install`